DRY Kubernetes manifests with Kustomize

 Install Kustomize

-• Sometimes, it can be useful to install Kustomize for development as some of its useful CLI features are not available from the kubectl kustomize command at the time of writing
+• Sometimes, it can be useful to install 'Kustomize' for development as some of its useful CLI features are not available with the 'kubectl kustomize' command at the time of writing

-• Kustomize releases assets can be found here.
-To install Kustomize on Linux, do the following:
+• To install 'Kustomize' on Linux, do the following:

 # Get Kustomize binary